 Many companies attempt to scale by connecting multiple payment providers over time.
 While this approach may work initially, it often creates fragmented systems that are difficult to manage.

-Instead of patching together multiple payment solutions as you grow, investing in a scalable Banking-as-a-Service (BaaS) provider from the start sets your business up for success.
+Instead of patching together multiple online business payment solutions as you grow, investing in a scalable Banking-as-a-Service (BaaS) provider from the start sets your business up for success.
 With IBAN accounts, multi-currency digital wallets, merchant services, and seamless API integrations, you get everything you need to scale without friction.
 This approach reduces operational complexity while allowing companies to focus on growth and innovation.

 Whether you’re a fintech, marketplace, crowdfunding platform, or retail business, your payments infrastructure will define how fast and efficiently you can grow.
 Make sure it’s working for you – not against you.